What is Guild Ball?

 You can buy Guild Ball products from our Tabletop Sponsor, Firestorm Games.

 Guild Ball has some interesting mechanics that make it stand out as a sport based wargame.
 The first is the Influence and Momentum mechanics that define each turn.

 Each player on the team generates an amount of influence.
 They also have a maximum influence value that’s higher than the amount they generate.
 Player generated influence goes into a pool and can be allocated to each player, up to their maximum influence value.
 Points are used for anything other than a basic move, so attacks, kicking the ball, and using special abilities all use influence points.
 This means that you need to plan the actions of your team at the start of each turn, making sure that each player has the influence they need to complete the actions that you need them to.

 Momentum is generated by completing impressive actions, such as successfully passing the ball, scoring a goal and taking out opposing players.
 Momentum is then used to make shots on goal, recover player’s health, and give bonus dice to tests.

 Momentum and Influence are lost each turn they aren’t used, so accurate planning and efficient management of them is as vital as player positioning and knowledge of yours and your opponent’s players.

-Another unique mechanic are the player’s playbooks.
+Another unique mechanic is the player’s playbooks.
 Each attack that hits generates an option on a damage chart known as the playbook.
-The more hits, the better the options that unlock, like increased damage, knocking a player over or taking the ball from a carrying player.
+The more hits, the better the options that unlock, like increased damage, knocking a player over, or taking the ball from a carrying player.